mysensors/NodeManager/README.md

     // [14] manually turn the power off void powerOff();
 #endif
-	// [43] Set the way the timer used for reporting to the gateway should operate.
-It can be either TIME_INTERVAL (e.g. report every X seconds with the amount of time set with setReportTimerValue()), IMMEDIATELY (e.g. report at every cycle, useful for sensors actuators which should report as soon as the value has changed), DO_NOT_REPORT (e.g. never report, useful for when there is no need to report, like a Display) and when FEATURE_TIME is ON, EVERY_MINUTE/EVERY_HOUR/EVERY_DAY (e.g. to report the value set in the previous timeframe, useful for sensors reporting an accumulated value linked to a timeframe at regular intervals), AT_MINUTE/AT_HOUR/AT_DAY (e.g. report at a given minute/hour/day, useful if the measure is expected at a specified time, set with setReportTimerValue()) void setReportTimerMode(timer_mode value);
+	// [24] Set the way the timer used for reporting to the gateway should operate.
+It can be either TIME_INTERVAL (e.g. report every X seconds with the amount of time set with setReportTimerValue()), IMMEDIATELY (e.g. report at every cycle, useful for sensors like actuators which should report as soon as the value has changed), DO_NOT_REPORT (e.g. never report, useful for when there is no need to report, like a Display) and when FEATURE_TIME is ON, EVERY_MINUTE/EVERY_HOUR/EVERY_DAY (e.g. to report the value set in the previous timeframe, useful for sensors reporting an accumulated value linked to a timeframe at regular intervals), AT_MINUTE/AT_HOUR/AT_DAY (e.g. report at a given minute/hour/day, useful if the measure is expected at a specified time, set with setReportTimerValue()) void setReportTimerMode(timer_mode value);
-	// [44] Set the value for the reporting timer's mode which has been set with setReportTimerMode() void setReportTimerValue(int value);
+	// [25] Set the value for the reporting timer's mode which has been set with setReportTimerMode() void setReportTimerValue(int value);
-	// [45] Set the way the timer used for taking measures should operate.
+	// [26] Set the way the timer used for taking measures should operate.
 Takes the same parameters as setReportTimerMode().
 If not set explicitely, will be set as the reporting timer void setMeasureTimerMode(timer_mode value);
-	// [46] Set the value for the reporting timer's mode which has been set with setReportTimerMode() If not set explicitely, will be set with the same value as the reporting timer void setMeasureTimerValue(int value);
+	// [27] Set the value for the reporting timer's mode which has been set with setReportTimerMode() If not set explicitely, will be set with the same value as the reporting timer void setMeasureTimerValue(int value);
     // [17] After how many minutes the sensor will report back its measure (default: 10 minutes) void setReportIntervalSeconds(int value);